Stochastic Volterra Equations for Local Times of Spectrally Positive L\'evy Processes with Gaussian Components: Introduction and main results

 \section{Introduction and main results}

-As one of the important research branches in mathematics and probability, local times of L\'evy processes have been deeply studied and widely applied in various fields including random trees, queueing systems, ruin theory and so on; see \cite{BarndorffMikoschResnick2001,Kyprianou2014} for a review.
-More specifically, Aldous first introduced the celebrated Brownian continuum random tree as scaling limits of discrete random tree in \cite{Aldous1991} and reconstructed them in \cite{Aldous1993} from Brownian excursion whose local times equal to the tree-width.
-Further, Le Gall and Le Jan \cite{LeGallLeJan1998b,LeGallLeJan1998a} coded the genealogy of general continuous-state branching processes via the exploration process defined by the local times at $0$ of the reflected processes of the time-reversed processes associated to a spectrally positive L\'evy process with Laplace exponent being identically the branching mechanism.
-Later, the well-known L\'evy continuum random tree were constructed by Duquesne and Le Gall \cite{DuquesneLeGall2002} from the spectrally positive L\'evy process.
-Moreover, Duquesne also proposed in a pioneer work \cite{Duquesne2006} that each spectrally positive L\'evy process stopped at hitting $0$ can be seen as the contour process of a compact real tree.
-Therefore, more in-depth study of the local times of spectrally positive L\'evy processes is helpful to understand the corresponding real trees.
+As an important research branch in mathematics and probability, local times of L\'evy processes have been deeply studied and also widely applied in various fields including random trees, queueing systems, ruin theory and so on; see \cite{BarndorffMikoschResnick2001,Kyprianou2014} for a review.
+More specifically, Aldous first introduced the celebrated Brownian continuum random tree as scaling limit of discrete random trees in \cite{Aldous1991} and reconstructed it in \cite{Aldous1993} from Brownian excursions whose local times are identical to the tree-width.
+Further, Le Gall and Le Jan \cite{LeGallLeJan1998b,LeGallLeJan1998a} coded the genealogy of general continuous-state branching processes via the exploration process defined by the local times at zero of the reflected processes of the time-reversed processes associated to a spectrally positive L\'evy process with Laplace exponent being identically the branching mechanism.
+Later, the well-known L\'evy continuum random tree was constructed by Duquesne and Le Gall \cite{DuquesneLeGall2002} from the spectrally positive L\'evy process.
+Furthermore, Duquesne proposed in a pioneer work \cite{Duquesne2006} that each spectrally positive L\'evy process stopped at hitting zero can be seen as the contour process of a compact real tree.
+Therefore, more in-depth study of the local times of spectrally positive L\'evy processes would contribute to understand the corresponding real trees.

 Since the well-known \textsl{Ray-Knight theorems} were proved independently by Ray \cite{Ray1963} and Knight \cite{Knight1963} to connect Brownian local times with various Bessel processes, understanding the distributions and the inner structure of local times of symmetric Markov processes have motivated an abundance of amazing and wonderful work during the past decades, including Dynkin's and Eisenbaum's isomorphism theorems (see \cite{Dynkin1984,EisenbaumKaspi1995}), the alternate Ray-Knight theorems (see \cite{EisenbaumKaspi1994,EisenbaumKaspiMarcusRosenShi2000,SabotTarres2016}), sufficient and necessary conditions for the Markov property (see \cite{EisenbaumKaspi1993}) and the joint continuity (see \cite{MarcusRosen1992a,MarcusRosen1992b}).
 We refer to the monograph \cite{MarcusRosen2006} for a survey on the local times of symmetric Markov processes.
 Recently, the isomorphism theorems also have been established for non-symmetric Markov processes in \cite{FitzsimmonsRosen2014,LeJanMarcusRosen2015} by using Markovian loop soups and permanental processes; see also \cite{LeJanMarcusRosen2017} for details.
 In particular, more explicit results have been obtained for the local times of L\'evy processes with the symmetry being unnecessary, e.g., the joint continuity \cite{BarlowHawkes1985}, Hilbert transform \cite{FitzsimmonsGetoor1992}, H\"older regularity \cite{Barlow1988}, laws of the iterated logarithm \cite{Bertoin1995} and so on.